 Additional copies of certain resources are held at the Department of Planning and Land Management, 141 Keyes Road.
 Please call the office at 978-318-3290 prior to a research visit.

 Applications are available at the Department of Planning and Land Management (or can be downloaded here).
 The Historical Commission requests photocopies of all relevant documents from these or other resources consulted by property owners in developing their application.
 Text that substantiates an owner’s claim of date or resident’s name(s) and contributions to the community should be highlighted in these supporting documents.
 Additionally, attributed research and references should be combined into a brief summary of significance and included in the application.

-Please mail your completed application to:
+Please submit your completed application and supporting documentation to:

 Concord Historical Commission

-c/o Department of Planning & Land Management
+c/o Department of Planning and Land Management

 141 Keyes Road

-Concord, MA 01742
+Concord MA 01742